Policy last updated

 6. Amending and resubmitting census returns in case of error

-Schools should resubmit their census return in the week following census day if the initial return is found to be incorrect.
+Schools may resubmit their census return in the week following census day if the initial return is found to be incorrect.

-Some examples of where a census return should be re-submitted:
+Some examples of where a census return must be re-submitted:

 Note: re-submitting the Census will not reflect any new enrolments, attendance or exits after census day.